 Access to Medicine (ATM) is a serious development challenge as it affects a substantial part of the population in most developing countries.
-According to the World Health Organisation (WHO), underfinancing results into scarce availability of medicines in public sector - on average ~35% (Figure 2) - forcing patients to either purchase medicines from the higher-priced private sector or forgo treatment altogether.
+According to the World Health Organization (WHO), underfinancing results into scarce availability of medicines in public sector - on average ~35% - forcing patients to either purchase medicines from the higher-priced private sector or forgo treatment altogether.
 In addition to developing countries, some low-income patients in developed countries may also have more limited access to some essential treatments when these are not covered by public spending.
+Both the public and the private sector have a role to play in order to provide equitable and adequate access to essential medicines.
+As investors, we are primarily concerned with the role of the private sector.